LyricisaDev/lyric_carlock/README.md

 2. **Add to Server.cfg**: Add the following line to your `server.cfg` ensure lyric_carlock

-for custom work or cheap fivem script come to my discord https://discord.gg/Ppfws8XJJ8
+for custom work or cheap fivem scripts come to my discord https://discord.gg/Ppfws8XJJ8